 Florida Law does not require that a driver perform a Florida field sobriety test.
 However, when deciding whether or not to arrest a driver for DUI, a law enforcement officer may take into consideration the fact that a driver refuses to perform the exercises.
-Typically, when a driver refuses to perform field sobriety exercises, the officer arrests the driver for DUI.
+Typically, when a driver refuses to perform field sobriety exercises, the officer arrests the driver for a Tampa DUI.

 Are you looking for the best DUI lawyer in Tampa Florida?
 Contact Attorney David C. Hardy.